 The Lancaster University MA in Translation is a qualification that will facilitate your entry into the translating profession.
 It is also suitable for practising translators who do not have, but wish to gain, formal qualifications.

 We combine language-specific practice in either one or two languages in addition to English.
 Students may specialise in translation between German-English; English-German; French-English; English-French; Spanish-English; English-Spanish; Chinese-English; English-Chinese.

-The MA enables you to build effective translation strategies, understand theories and methodologies of translation, and develop advanced research skills specific to Modern Languages.
+The MA enables students to build effective translation strategies, understand theories and methodologies of translation, and develop advanced research skills specific to Modern Languages.

-Drawing on the expertise of highly qualified linguists and researchers, the MA aims to enhance your practical skills in translation, providing an intellectual perspective on the discipline of translation studies as well as a range of opportunities to specialise.
+Drawing on the expertise of highly qualified linguists and researchers, the MA aims to enhance students’ practical skills in translation, providing an intellectual perspective on the discipline of translation studies, as well as a range of opportunities to specialise.